 A vegan diet is touted as a very healthy lifestyle, often associated with lower cholesterol levels, healthier blood pressure, and weight loss.
 As with anything, though, there are some drawbacks.
 Many nutrients that are crucial for our bodies are easier to obtain through animal products than they are on a plant-based diet, making it more challenging for vegans to maintain the nutrients they need.

-However, with mindfulness and thoughtful choices in your diet, you can obtain the nutrients you need to support your overall health and wellness. iwi is happy to help, providing an overview of the hardest nutrients for vegans to get and explaining where you can find them.
+However, with mindfulness and thoughtful choices in your diet, you can obtain the nutrients you need to support your overall health and wellness. iwi life is happy to help, providing an overview of the hardest nutrients for vegans to get and explaining where you can find them.

 What Are Some Nutrients that Vegans Struggle To Get?